s2seweis/react-router-v6/README.md

 9. **Manage User Roles**
    - Implementing a user role management system to control and customize user access and permissions.

+10. **Reset Password**
+   - Send an Email with Nodemailer, for request a new Password.

 ---

 ## Server